nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 When you specify an order description using the prefix `o/`, e.g. `o/chocolate cake`, the app automatically adds it into the order items table.
 As such, you don't need to go through extra steps to add in items into the order items table manually.

+##### Adding a special request to an order: `request`

+Adds a special request to an existing order in the CakeCollate database.

+Format: `request INDEX r/REQUEST`

+* Adds a special request to the order at the specified `INDEX`.
+The index refers to the index number shown in the displayed order list.
+The index **must be a positive integer** 1, 2, 3, …​
+* You can remove an order’s special request by typing `r/` without specifying any requests after it.

+Examples:
+* `request 1 r/More sugar, spice and everything nice.` Sets the special request of the 1st order to be `More sugar, spice and everything nice.`
+* `request 2 r/` Removes the 2nd order's current special request.

 ##### Deleting an order : `delete`

 Deletes the specified orders from the CakeCollate database.